 An individual who reports an incident to a University employee or office other than one of the Responsible Employees and offices listed above risks that the information may not be acted upon by the University.
-Therefore, a person who wishes for the University to take action is strongly encouraged to report to one of the offices listed above.
+Therefore, a person who wishes for the University to take action, is strongly encouraged to report to one of the offices listed above, even if already reported to another University employee or office.